giuliocerruto/MC-uncertainty-embedding/README.md

 ### **uncertainty_quantification**

-This section provides details about th `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute. inserire codice!!!
-It specifies how to quantify the uncertainty about predictions, after the *mc_replications* times repeated forward pass.
+This section provides details about the `UncertaintyDropoutModel` [uncertainty_quantification](ffinse) attribute. (inserire link!!!)
+Such attribute specifies how the model should quantify the prediction uncertainty, after the *mc_replications* times repeated forward pass.

 Three different modes have been implemented to perform this task.

 All three share the first step, i.e. the computation of the mean of predicted probabilities over *mc_replications* run of the forward pass.
 The result is, for each sample, a *C*-dimensional array, where *C* is the number of classes.

 A further explanation of each mode follows below.

 #### ***predicted_class_variances***<sup>[[1](ciao)] </sup>

-The uncertainty of the  *i*-th sample is  decomposed  into two parts, *aleatoric* and *epistemic* uncertainty where the former captures irreducible variability due to randomness of outcomes, and the latter, variability arising from estimation.
-If *p_hat* denotes the *mc_replications* predicted probabilities, then the *aleatoric uncertainty* is computed as the mean, along MonteCarlo dimension, of the element**-**wise product of *p_hat*.
+The uncertainty of the *i*-th sample is decomposed into two parts, *aleatoric* and *epistemic* uncertainty.
+The former captures irreducible variability due to the randomness of the outcomes, the latter the variability arising from estimation.
+If *p_hat* denotes the *mc_replications* predicted probabilities, then the *aleatoric uncertainty* is computed as the mean, along the MonteCarlo sampling dimension, of the element**-**wise product of *p_hat*.
 While the *epistemic uncertainty* is obtained by subtracting CONTINUARE